 At a certain temperature (smoke point) any oil or fat content starts to vaporize as smoke, releases burnt flavour.
 The smoke points are widely varied from oil to oil.

-Why Seasoning A Cast Iron With Low Smoke Point Oils (LSO) or Olive Oil Is Not Recommended?
+Why Seasoning A Cast Iron cookware Olive Oil is non-effective?

 If we season with a low smoke point oils like an extra virgin olive oil, every time we cook above this particular temperature; it will start burnt off & let out the free radicals & burnt flavour on foods.
 Not only stop here the oil also releases chemicals; which not suitable for our health